FWen/emc/README.md

-# Efficient Maximum Consensus Algorithms for Robust Fitting in Computer Vision
+# Efficient Algorithms for Maximum Consensus Robust Fitting in Computer Vision

-This code is used to reproduce the results in "F. Wen, R. Ying, Z. Gong, and P. Liu, Efficient Algorithms for Maximum Consensus
+Code for the paper:
-Robust Fitting, IEEE Transactions on Robotics, 2019".
+"F. Wen, R. Ying, Z. Gong, and P. Liu, Efficient Algorithms for Maximum Consensus Robust Fitting, IEEE Transactions on Robotics, 2019".

 To use the code, firstly unzip 'src.zip'.